OrcaTheWhale/The-OrcaClaw/README.md

 - Doing research at night, thinking it'd only take me a few minutes but taking me 1-2 hours I could've tracked
 - Github uploading the individual files instead of the folder
 - Realizing I had put two buttons on the controller pcb when I need 3 (control, claw, and laser)
-- Zine page loocking ahh
+- Zine page looking ahh
 - Being ghosted in slack :sob: not that much tho shout out Tirthak and the gang
--
 - AAAAAHHH